IRCTC Private Trains Fare/Booking Details

 Ticket Booking Rules

 The Tejas Express will have an advance reservation period of 60 days only.
-Other trains are having advance reservation period of 120 days.
+Other trains are having advanced reservation period of 120 days.
 Tickets for IRCTC Private Trains can be booked through the official website of the IRCTC and through its mobile app “Irctc Rail Connect” only.
 Ticket booking facility though ticket windows are not available for IRCTC trains.

 Ticket Cancellation Rules